jitsi/handbook/docs/dev-guide/ios-sdk.md

 #### screenShareToggled

-Called when a chat message is received.
+Called when a participant starts or stops sharing his screen.

 The `data` dictionary contains a `participantId` key with the id of the participant and a 'sharing' key with boolean value.